 - quid pro quo harassment, where employees must conform to a religious practice as a condition of the job

-- a hostile or abusive work environment, due to severe and pervasive conduct or statements which are based on religion
+- a hostile or abusive work environment based on religion

 - retaliation against an employee based on their request for a religious accommodation, or for filing a complaint about religious harassment or discrimination